Mauritz – Widfors

 Up until late 2006, there were only two known examples of the Mauritz Widfors target ball.
 Something like four more surfaced in 2007 and five more were sold by another dealer.
 As far as known glass colors besides our honey-amber example, a medium amber ball is recorded and an example in tobacco brown is known.
 They are all considered rare.

 Mauritz Widforss AB originated in 1729 as a supplier to hunters providing gunpowder and spices.
 During the 19th century, the company expanded serving many generations with ammunition, hunting and fishing gear, fireworks, explosives, and sporting equipment for gymnastics, fencing, skiing, tobogganing, and skating, etc. The target balls were most likely sold in the mid to late 1870s.

-If you Jump forward a century, in 1968, Erling Persson, who since the late 1940s, sold women’s clothing under the corporate name of Her, bought the right to use the name Mauritz and thus it is Mauritz Widfors’s first name that lives on in the name of the global clothing giant, Hennes & Mauritz and later H&M.
+If you move forward a century, in 1968, Erling Persson, who since the late 1940s, sold women’s clothing under the corporate name of “Her,” bought the right to use the name Mauritz and thus it is Mauritz Widfors’s first name that lives on in the name of the global clothing giant, Hennes & Mauritz and later H&M.